Land of snow Leopard and deepest Turquoise lake of Nepal

 ~ Unique landscape

-Shey-Phoksundo National Park was officially established in 1984 that contains the famous Phoksundo Lake -the deepest lake in Nepal, and provides a diversity of spectacular landscapes, making it one of the most scenic mountain national parks in the world.
+Established in 1984, Shey-Phoksundo National Park, contains the famous Phoksundo Lake, and offers diverse and spectacular landscapes, making it one of the most scenic mountain national parks in the world.
 Elevations range from 2,130m in the southeast to 6,883m at the summit of Kanjiroba Himal, which is at the southern edge of the Tibetan plateau.
 Phoksundo Lake, famous for its magnificent turquoise colour, lies at 3,660m and is Nepal’s deepest and second largest lake (after Lake Rara).
-Near the lake’s outlet is the country’s highest waterfall (200m).
+Near the lake outlet is the country’s highest waterfall (165m).
 Many beautiful glaciers can be found near and above the lake area.

-Sleeping in a tent, this will be shared by two people, with a warm sleeping bag, inner liner and insulated mattress provided (if you wish extra comfort, you can bring your own blow-up mattress too).
+For accommodation twin sharing tents are the best option with insulated mattress.
 For drinking water, boiled water is provided after the meals, so make sure to bring a one or two liter water bottle.
 A dug-out toilet tent will be set up near the camp.
+For smaller and challenging trekkers in small group size can be done in lodge or homestay basis too these days (2018).

 Why trek to Shey-Phoksundo?

-As well as the astounding beauty of this wild and remote area, the flora found within the park is extremely diverse.
-In the north are the barren areas of the upper Himalayas.
-The trans-Himalayan slopes are covered by rhododendrons, caragana shrubs, salix, juniper, white Himalayan birch, with the occasional silver fir in the high meadows of the Himalayas.
+As well as the astounding beauty of this wild and remote area, the flora found within the park is extremely diverse even though the northern area is barren.
+The trans-Himalayan slopes are covered by rhododendrons, caragana shrubs, salix, juniper, white Himalayan birch, with the (rare in this area) silver fir in the high meadows of the Himalayas.
 Less than five percent of the park is forested, with most of this lying in the southern area.
-The Suligad Valley’s flora consists of blue pine, spruce, hemlock, cedar, silver fir, poplar, rhododendron, and bamboo.
+The Suligad Valley flora consists of blue pine, spruce, hemlock, cedar, silver fir, poplar, rhododendron, and bamboo.
 The park also contains 286 species of ethnobotanical importance.

 The park provides an important habitat for endangered species such as the snow leopard, grey wolf, musk deer, and blue sheep.
 Ghoral, Great Tibetan Sheep, Himalayan Tahr, Leopard, Jackal, Himalayan black bear and yellow-throated marten are also found in the park.
 The park is home to six reptiles and 29 species of butterfly, including the highest flying butterfly in the world, Paralasa nepalaica.
 The park provides habitat for over 200 species of birds, such as Tibetan Partridge, Wood Snipe, White-throated Tit, Wood Accentor and Crimson-eared Rosefinch.